EmmanuelOwusu/GENE-CLASSIFICATION/README.md

 # GENE-CLASSIFICATION
-This is an in class kaggle competition in Kernel Method for Machine Learning at AMMI
+This is an in class Kaggle Competition in Kernel Method for Machine Learning at AMMI

 # INTRODUCTION